 Winter a Few Years Back – It was Icy Cold

 Hypothermia can be deadly so the more we know about it the better.
 Of course educating yourself regarding the effects of extremely cold weather on the human body is an important step to take before the icy cold weather sets in.
-That said, it is never to late to become informed, even if you are currently in the midst of a snow storm of blizzard.
+That said, it is never too late to become informed, even if you are currently in the midst of a snow storm or a blizzard.

 Today it is my pleasure to share an article written by Joe Alton, M.D., who, with his wife Amy, share their extensive medical knowledge at their Doom and Bloom website.
 As licensed health care practitioners, when they have something to say about survival medicine, I listen.